 |62-80 cm||24 inch|

 |>74 cm||26 inch|

-The study was conducted over 1400 young folks.
-9 body measurements were taken which in the end determined the size of the bike.
+The study was conducted with over 1400 young folks.
+9 body measurements were taken, which in the end determined the size of the bike.

 With these data, one could find out which size fits the children for anybody’s length.
 The only thing you need to adjust is the seat and handlebars.

-Although most would end up preferring to go for the standard and easy to use the first case, some like to go beyond by paying close attention to detail and choosing the bike that would perfectly suit them.
+Although most would prefer to go for the standard and easy to use the first case, some like to go beyond paying close attention to detail and choosing the bike that would perfectly suit them.

-This would require more hard work, but in the end, it would make your purchase all the more enjoyable. you can always check out the comprehensive study referenced below for more information.
+This would require more hard work, but it would make your purchase all the more enjoyable in the end.
+You can always check out the comprehensive study referenced below for more information.